jzhan211/Interview-Assignment/README.md

 Please find the report in Interview_Assignment.html

 To visualize the html file, click "Interview_Assignment.html", then click "View Raw", then right-click "save as...", then open it locally.

+It might take few seconds to load the html file.